sQUlearn/squlearn/docs/user_guide/executor.rst

   It is also possible to pass a list of IBM Quantum backends from which the most suited backend is chosen automatically (see :ref:`Automatic backend selection <autoselect>`)

-- Another way is to just pass the Qiskit Runtime Service to the executor.
+- Another way is to just pass the :class:`QiskitRuntimeService <qiskit_ibm_runtime.QiskitRuntimeService>` to the :class:`Executor <squlearn.Executor>`.
 In this case, the backend will be chosen automatically, for more details see :ref:`Automatic backend selection <autoselect>`.

   .. code-block:: python